 While other industries use fancy algorithms and online job listings to recruit and filter candidates, the restaurant business is a bit more colloquial.
 There’s a good chance you heard about your current position from someone you know.
 Maybe you even walked in the door of your favorite restaurant and asked if they were hiring.
-Whichever way you found your position, your resume, presentation and professionalism is what landed you the job.
-Restaurant owners don’t need a computer program to tell them what they can see with their own eyes: after a day’s trial run it will quickly become apparent if you’re a good fit for their kitchen.
+Whichever way you found your position, your resume, presentation, and professionalism are what landed you the job.
+Restaurant owners don’t need a computer program to tell them what they can see with their own eyes: After a day’s trial run it will quickly become apparent if you’re a good fit for their kitchen.

 Because the restaurant industry still hires based on acquaintances and contacts, it’s important that your resume adequately captures all your skills and experiences so you can put your best foot forward, even if you don’t have a connection to the restaurant.
 When a restaurant owner hires you, they’re hoping you won’t become a part of their most-dreaded statistic: the high-turnover rate.
 Up to 70 percent of kitchen employees leave within a short time of landing the job.
 This is a real headache for a restaurant’s bottom line.
-When kitchen staff hits the road, they take with them all the invested time, training and money while the owner is left scrambling to fill the gaps.
+When kitchen staff hits the road, they take with them all the invested time, training, and money while the owner is left scrambling to fill the gaps.
 But for you, the job seeker, this high turnover rate means two things:

 - There are a lot of openings available to you, and

 - Your resume needs to convey reliability and stamina during long hours in the kitchen.